 How HCP collect, store and use your personal data:

 When you make an enquiry through my website, HCP will ask for your email address purely so we can communicate.
 When we go through to consultation and planning stages we will need further information; like phone numbers, addresses, and some details about the wedding day itself so we know what to expect.
 I store your email address and any other information (mentioned above) safely, within my business email address book.
-Again, this information is never shared.
-Any information that is collected and referred to from paper (wedding contracts or paper notes in my planner) I shred and dispose of two years after your wedding.
+Any information that is collected and referred to from paper (wedding contracts or paper notes in my planner) I shred and dispose of around two years after your wedding.
 This personal data will never be sold on to a third party and I will never spam you with any offers or newsletters either, so your information is in safe hands.
 It is purely used to communicate.

 Your photos and request for privacy: